Egypt—Macro-Economic Stabilization and Reform (MESR)

 • Developed the Egyptian Governorate Competitiveness Index to foster positive competition among governorates and spur private investment into their competitive economic sectors.

-• Developed an automated system for public investment projects and supported its linkage with the Ministry of Finance’s budget system, enabling real-time exchange of information.
+• Developed an automated system for public investment management and supported its linkage with the Ministry of Finance’s budget system, enabling real-time exchange of information.

 • Developed gender-responsive planning and budgeting manuals, and accompanying training, to ensure gender equality and social inclusion in government spending.